alban-read/M1-MICRO-FORTH/M1MicroForth.md

 FORTH typically only implements `PAGE` to clear the screen and `AT-XY` to place the cursor.

+The input normally just uses UNIX getline, which is not very nice from a user perspective, but doed have the advantage that is redirectable to a file.
+So loading a file is the same as just opening it and running the interpreter loop.

+You can load another file with FLOAD filename (from the ok prompt)

 ##### Line input

 You can accept a line of text from the user with ACCEPT e.g.